sir-braz/sir-braz/README.md

 - **Testing:** Unit Testing, Integration Testing
 - **Design:** API Design, System Architecture

-## Professional Experience 💼
-- **Current Role:** Lead Developer at [Company Name], where I spearhead the development of robust backend systems using Spring Boot and ensure seamless integration with diverse databases like MySQL, PostgreSQL, and MongoDB.

 ## Education 🎓
 - **Bachelor’s Degree in Computer Science** from [University Name], where I honed my skills in software development and gained hands-on experience in Java programming and web technologies.